Want the perfect workout program?Take Quiz

 By reading verified purchaser reviews of gluten-free protein powders, you will gain valuable insight into the taste, mixability, side effects, and Efficacy of the powder.
 You should also check for information on the level of customer service provided.

 Whey protein powders are naturally gluten-free.
-Only when extra ingredients, such as glutamine, preservatives, or additives containing gluten, are added, that the protein will no longer be gluten-free.
+Only when extra ingredients, such as, preservatives, or additives containing gluten, are added, that the protein will no longer be gluten-free.

 Yes, celiacs certainly can have protein, provided that it does not contain gluten.
 All seven of the protein powders that have been reviewed on this page are suitable for celiacs.